 Before the game, Cleveland received a heartfelt warm welcome from the BYU faithful.
 He made it a point to the passionate Cougar students for their loyal support during his time as the head coach at BYU from 1997-2005.

-The sold out crowd of 22,700 marked the most fans to watch a Bulldog men's basketball game in 11 years and the third-most in program history behind 24,120 in a Jan.
-25, 1999 game at Utah and 23,614 in a Dec.
-18, 1998 earlier that season in the Georgia Dome against Georgia.
+The sold out crowd of 22,700 marked the most fans to watch a Bulldog men's basketball game in nearly 12 years and the second-most in program history behind only 23,614 in a Dec.
+18, 1998 non-conference game in the Georgia Dome against Georgia.

 "We Are Your Team!" --- Fresno State will play Vanguard in the Dogs' home opener on Nov.
 17 at 8 p.m.
 Season tickets are available through The Bulldog Foundation at www.bulldogfoundation.org.